Brownstock Music Festival

 The Brownstock Music Festival is a music festival held annually at Morris Farm in Chelmsford, Essex.
 The festival, held over three days annually since 2005, attracts thousands of visitors each year.
 It was operated by Count of Ten Ltd (Y Not Festival, Truck Festival, Tramlines) which is now owned by Global Radio.
 The festival started small, but now has 4 separate stages and 23 festival areas.
 The festival takes pride in its independent and homegrown roots.
 For example, Aberdeen Angus beef from the farm being the only beef you can buy at the festival and the family hand-make many of the festival decorations.

 The 2016 Festival took place on the weekend of the 8–10 July.
 Over the weekend the festival saw headline sets from Tinie Tempah, Mark Ronson, Kelis, + another 150 acts over the 3 days.

 2005–2008

 The first three Brownstock Festivals were private family events hosting local bands that were unsigned at the time, including The Brights, Darwyn, These New Puritans and Matt Cardle.

 2009

-In 2009 the Brown Family applied for and were granted an official entertainments licence by Essex Country Council and the event became public for the first time.
+In 2009 the Brown Family applied for and were granted an official entertainments licence by Essex County Council and the event became public for the first time.
 It was headlined by The Holloways and Finley Quaye.